 \begin{lem} On input $\cC'$, $\vc_0$, and $\ell_{\mathrm{max}}$, and for any volume $v \in \R_{>0}$, the output of \cref{alg:discrete-time-single-batch} is distributed as $\ellstep{\cC'}{v}{\vc_0}{\ell_{\mathrm{max}}}$. \end{lem} \begin{proof} Note first that $v$ has no effect on this distribution, as $\cC'$ is uniform, so the value of $v$ affects all propensities identically.
 We couple \cref{alg:discrete-time-single-batch} with \cref{alg:scheduler}, which has the correct distribution by \cref{lem:scheduler-correctness}.

 The only difference between the two processes is that \cref{alg:discrete-time-single-batch} batches reactions.
 Thus, we can couple the processes by running \cref{alg:scheduler} while keeping track of individual molecules, and whenever a collision occurs (i.e., when a molecule produced since the last collision is chosen as a reactant), using that number of reactions to sample the length of a collision-free run in \cref{alg:discrete-time-single-batch}.
 From the perspective of \cref{alg:discrete-time-single-batch}, nothing is changed by this coupling, because it samples from the exact distribution of collision-free run lengths given in \cref{lem:collision-length-cdf}.
 If it is possible for this collision-free run length to be greater than $\ell_{\mathrm{max}} - \texttt{steps}$, then whenever this many reactions occur with no collision in \cref{alg:scheduler}, we also run \cref{alg:full-discrete-time-algorithm} on a batch of this size (with no collision).
-This maintains the coupling in all cases. \end{proof} Together with \cref{lem:null-reaction-simulation}, this implies the following: \begin{cor} On input $\cC$, $v$, $\vc_0$, and $\ell_{\mathrm{max}}$, the output of \cref{alg:full-discrete-time-algorithm} is distributed as $\ellstep{\cC}{v}{\vc_0}{\ell_{\mathrm{max}}}$. \end{cor}
+This maintains the coupling in all cases. \end{proof} Together with \cref{lem:null-reaction-simulation}, because $\cC'$ simulating $\cC$ means they have the same distributions of configurations, this implies the following: \begin{cor} On input $\cC$, $v$, $\vc_0$, and $\ell_{\mathrm{max}}$, the output of \cref{alg:full-discrete-time-algorithm} is distributed as $\ellstep{\cC}{v}{\vc_0}{\ell_{\mathrm{max}}}$. \end{cor}

 We now turn to the issue of efficiency.
 At its core, our algorithm's efficiency comes from batching, allowing the simulation of $\Theta(\sqrt n)$ reactions in $O(\log n)$ time.
 Most batching steps will be able to run this many reactions, so long as there are at least $\Theta(\sqrt n)$ left to simulate.